tamagui/tamagui/README.md

 }
 ```

-#### Caveat
+#### Note

 react-native-web is currently taking a hard stance against supporting className and removed support for it in v0.14.
 We implemented some custom logic in our babel loader that patches react-native-web to support this.
-You need to be sure you allow either snackui-loader or @snackui/babel (depeneding on how you set it up) to ensure it is allowed to access react-native-web.
-Usually this just means not excluding `/node_modules/` or doing something like `/node_modules/(?!@react-native-web)/` instead.
+You need to be sure you allow either snackui-loader or @snackui/babel (depending on how you set it up) to ensure it is allowed to access react-native-web.
+Usually this just means not excluding `/node_modules/` or doing something like `/node_modules\/(?!react-native-web)/` instead.

 ### Babel